PyBlin/MATLAB/README.md

 # MATLAB

-one of my major subjects
+[ One of my major subjects ]

+- Korea National University of Tranportation
+- Electrical and Electronic Engineering
+- Professor Heesung Lee
+- Control System and Programing